GitauHarrison/notes/http_life_cycle.md

 - HTTP/1.0: earlier protocol with fewer functions
 - HTTP/1.1: later protocol with more functions

-HTTP request is normally made by a client to a named host located on the server, with the aim of requesting to access a resource on the server.
-HTTP response is made by the server to a client who made a request, the aim being to provide the requested resource.
-All these actions are referred to at __requirements__.
+**HTTP request** is normally made by a client to a named host located on the server, with the aim of requesting to access a resource on the server. **HTTP response** is made by the server to a client who made a request, the aim being to provide the requested resource.
+All these actions are referred to as __requirements__.
 A client or server that fulfills the requirements for its version of the HTTP protocol is said to be _complaint_ with the HTTP specification.

 ### HTTP Requests